How to grow mint in the garden. Learn about sun requirements, when to plant and harvest, pests and troubleshooting tips.

 When should I plant Mint?

-Autumn or early spring is the best time to transplant, however can be planted at anytime if protected from harsh weather conditions.
+Autumn or early spring is the best time to transplant Mint, however it can be planted at anytime if protected from harsh weather conditions.

 If transplanting a seedling, plant out in the early morning or evening and/or on an overcast day.
 Avoid planting at peak sun times or on windy days, this will allow your plants to settle in comfortably and protect them from windburn and sunburn.